Extension of former tax liability REF#7833

 Royal government of Cambodia

-Initiative from Eurocham: The issue has been raised by the Tax Committee and publish into the Advocacy Compass on the 11th of April 2024.
+Initiative from Eurocham: The issue has been raised by the Tax Committee and published into the Advocacy Compass on 11th of April, 2024.

 No response from the Royal Government of Cambodia